Divorce with children

 • Agreements can be more flexible and less costly than court proceedings

-• Early planning and clear communication between parents can reduce conflict and distress for children
+• People sometimes observe that earlier planning and clearer communication between parents may be associated with reduced conflict and distress for children.

 Common situations